Building the Strongback and Hoop House

 Hoops and ends go on attached to the 2×6 frame with conduit hangers.
 It is really very fast and easy once the holes and posts are in.
 Completed hoop house is 60 feet long, 12 feet wide.
 Cost about $600 as I had the 4×4 posts from an old pole building and the plywood lying around.
 In winter, if the sun is out, it is about 15 degrees F warmer than outside, so 40 outside + 15 = 60 inside is typical.
 In summer, I roll up the poly on the sides and run box fans inside.

-This photo above shows not only the 1 x 4 fir longitudinal chine logs being scarfed, but the framework of the hull in place screwed to the strongback: posts cemented into the ground and 26 feet of 2×12’s on either side screwed to these posts.
-They are also cross braced.
+This method of boat building employs a longitudinal framework with bulkheads across from side to side attached to the longitudinals every few feet to which are attached the topsides, the bottom and the deck and cabin.
+The photo above shows not only the 1 x 4 fir longitudinal chine logs being scarfed, but the framework of the hull in place screwed to the strongback which is posts cemented into the ground and 26 feet of 2×12’s on either side screwed to these posts.
+Thee strongback are also cross braced.
 Attached to these two rails of the strongback are 2×4’s screwed on vertically at precise distances, the measurements given in Reuel’s instructions.
-These 2×4’s hold the bulkheads, all with the waterlines drawn in pencil on them and level, and adjusted to the exact same height above the strongback from end to end.
+These vertical 2×4’s hold the bulkheads, all with the waterlines drawn in pencil on them and level, and adjusted to the exact same height above the strongback from end to end.
 You can see the vertical center lines drawn on each bulkhead, which are also lined up exactly.
+I made a small hole in the center of each at the “waterline” to view that every one was lined up both vertically and horizontally.

 There are seven bulkheads.
-(Later there will be an eighth) These were lofted full size, half inch plywood, from Reuel’s spec sheet, and notches cut in each of them for the chine logs to fit in.
-The six bulkheads along with the chine logs, the plank keel and the sheer clamps form the basis of the boats structure.
-Here are Reuel’s instructions, just so you understand: “After lofting the bulkheads full size on ½” plywood, subtract the planking thicknesses (¾” bottom; ½” sides; ½” deck; 5/16” coach roof) and draw in the location of the plank keel (keelson), chine logs and sheer clamps (all referred to as longitudinals).
+(Later there is an eighth when the cabin is made 16 inches longer taking space from the cockpit) These were lofted full size, half inch plywood, from Reuel’s spec sheet, and notches cut in each of them for the chine logs to nestle into.
+The seven bulkheads along with the chine logs, the plank keel and the sheer clamps form the skeleton of the boats structure.
+Here are Reuel’s instructions: “After lofting the bulkheads full size on ½” plywood, subtract the planking thicknesses (¾” bottom; ½” sides; ½” deck; 5/16” coach roof) and draw in the location of the plank keel (keelson), chine logs and sheer clamps (all referred to as longitudinals).
 (When lofting, make the bottom slightly convex giving more strength, not straight, by lowering the center where plank keel goes about half an inch below where a straight line would be) Locate the sheer clamps right at the sheer.
 Mark centerlines and waterlines on both sides of all bulkheads.
 Bulkheads #1, #2, #6 and #7 are cut out in one piece; bulkheads #3, #4 and #5 are made in halves.

-The photo shows the scarfing of the “longitudinals” which are to be attached to the upright bulkheads mounted on the strongback.
+The photos below show the scarfing of the “longitudinals” which are to be attached to the upright bulkheads mounted on the strongback.
 These longitudinals are what the sides – “topsides” – are attached to, and the bottom of the hull also.

 Using this scarfing jig is a very simple way to scarf.
 The longitudinals are 2 x 4’s (chine logs) or 1 x 4’s (sheer clamps) or 2 x 10’s (plank keel), 12-16 feet long joined lengthwise with epoxy to make single-piece boards about 33 feet long.
 These pieces are then attached from stem to stern along the bulkheads and to the inner stem and stern.
 This forms the framework for the boat.